chef/automate/components/docs-chef-io/content/automate/config_opensearch.md

 admin_username = "admin"
 hashed_password = "<your-hashed-password>"
 ```
 This section configures OpenSearch authentication settings.
-It sets the admin username and password, and provides a hashed version of the password.
+It sets the admin username and password and provides a hashed version of the password.

 ### Path